-Powderhorn has surprising base facilities and the mountain layout feeds into the central base area.
+Powderhorn has surprisingly expansive base facilities and the mountain layout feeds centrally into it.
 There are no long lift lines or expensive lift tickets.
 They proudly maintain groomed corduroy runs, but there are also plenty of challenging bump runs and glades to play in.
 Powder stashes can be found all day on Powderhorn’s roomy slopes.

-Powderhorn also offers nearby accommodations just steps away from the lift, offering ski-in/ski-out lodging options.
-Dining is also available on-mountain.
+Powderhorn also offers nearby accommodations just steps away from the lift, plus on-mountain dining.